Jefferson County, Alabama: 2011 bankruptcy filing

 Jefferson County filed for bankruptcy on November 9, 2011.
-This action was valued at $4.2 billion, with debts of $3.14 billion relating to sewer work; it was then the most costly municipal bankruptcy ever in the U.S. In 2013 it was surpassed by the Detroit bankruptcy in Michigan.
+This action was valued at $4.2 billion, with debts of $3.14 billion relating to sewer work; it was then the most costly municipal bankruptcy ever in the United States.
+In 2013, it was surpassed by the Detroit bankruptcy in Michigan.
 The County requested Chapter 9 relief under federal statute 11 U.S.C. §921.
 The case was filed in the Northern District of Alabama Bankruptcy Court as case number 11-05736.

 As of May 2012, Jefferson County had slashed expenses and reduced employment of county government workers by more than 700.
 The county emerged from bankruptcy in December 2013, following the approval of a bankruptcy plan by the United States bankruptcy court for the Northern District of Alabama, writing off more than $1.4 billion of the debt.

 Geography

 According to the United States Census Bureau, the county has a total area of 1124 sqmi, of which 1111 sqmi is land and 13 sqmi (1.1%) is water.
 It is the fifth-largest county in Alabama by land area.